Energy advice training for individuals and organisations

 - Accessing further support.

-This training will be particularly valuable in view of the ongoing cost of living crisis where many households struggle afford to heat their homes.
+This training will be particularly valuable in view of the ongoing cost of living crisis where many households struggle to afford to heat their homes.

 And even if your primary reason for supporting vulnerable clients is not about energy advice, there is bound to be something useful for you in this training.

-About the Trainer, Nick Trapp
+About the trainer

 For more information about the training, contact Lorna Wilcox (lorna.wilcox@cse.org.uk).